 Language placement tests are held during the orientation period each semester.
 Except for Basic 1 and Intensive 1, a language placement test may be required before a course can be registered.
-You can check the examination schedule on the keio.jp portal on the day of the grade announcement for the prior semester, or on the Language Communication courses website.
+You can check the examination schedule on keio.jp on the day of the grade announcement for the prior semester, or on the Language Communication courses website.